TokenBrice/blog/content/posts/2022/unstoppable-defi.md

 1. **3/20 is extraordinarily permissive** and riskier from a 🔧 wrench attack point of view than 3/6, for example (which would have fewer potential targets to perform the attack).
 A more reasonable number aligned with what is usually done for 20 signers in total would be something between 8 and 12 signers required.
 2. **No timelock**: so changes are immediate.

+**Update - May 27**: On May 23 (5 days after the first publication of this article), the Multisig setup has been updated to a 4/9, which makes a 🔧 wrench attack harder to perform; there is still no timelock[^chainlink-multisig].

 #### Dependence on other protocols that are less resilient than the base protocol

 One of the fascinating elements in DeFi is **composability**: protocols integrate and use each other.
 While this allows for the emergence of synergies and innovative use cases, it also comes with additional risks.